Original Issuance Date: May 14, 1990

-- A programmatic relationship must exist between the WTCS associate degree and the UW major or program.
+- A programmatic relationship exists between the WTCS associate degree and the UW major or program.

 - Students must be enrolled in the UW major or program in which the agreement exists.
 If the student changes majors or programs, or transfers to a different UW institution, the credits may not be transferable unless a similar agreement exists or if they are accepted on a course-to-course basis.